Factbox: Venezuelan President Hugo Chavez

 * A former lieutenant colonel, Chavez spent much of his later military career conspiring with other leftist soldiers to overthrow the traditional political order.

 * He led a 1992 coup against then-President Carlos Andres Perez that failed but launched his political career.
-A brief speech while he was being led away to jail - wearing his trademark red beret - electrified many Venezuelans and propelled him toward the presidency as a populist leader.
+A brief, self-effacing speech while he was being led away to jail - wearing his trademark red beret - electrified many Venezuelans and propelled him toward the presidency as a populist leader.

 * After being pardoned, Chavez toured the country before winning a 1998 election and taking office early the following year.
-For many poor voters, he symbolized a fresh start after decades of governments widely seen as self-serving and corrupt.
+For many poor voters, he symbolized a fresh start after decades of governments that paid scant attention to their needs and were widely seen as self-serving and corrupt.

 * Private media and business leaders remained staunchly against Chavez, however, and in 2002 a group of opposition politicians and dissident troops staged a coup.
 Chavez was arrested and flown to a military base on a Caribbean island.

 * Two days later, loyal military officers and protests by supporters swept him back to power.
-Chavez accused the United States of being behind the putsch, and said he feared he was about to be killed.
+Chavez accuses the United States of being behind the putsch, and says he feared he was about to be killed.
 The drama of his return as president has since taken on almost religious overtones for some passionate “Chavistas.”

 * Chavez has enjoyed wide backing among the poor majority partly thanks to massive state spending to expand health and education programs, financed by income from oil exports.
 He has also cultivated support by confronting the United States, which he denounces as a decadent, war-mongering empire.